erikguntner/calendaring-service/README.md

 Make sure you have Postgres and a recent version of JDK and Maven installed on your computer.
 These intructions are for VSCode users:

 1. Clone the repository to your machine
+2. Sign up for a [Nylas](https://www.nylas.com/) account and get add your credentials to a `.env` file in the base of your directory.
-2. From within the parent directory run `mvn spring-boot:run` in your terminal
+3. From within the parent directory run `mvn spring-boot:run` in your terminal

 That's it!
 Your calendaring microservice should be up and running.
 In order to test the endpoints you will need to use Postman or your preferred API testing tool.